mchalela/GriSPy/README.md

 versions (2.x and 3.x) installed on the same system without problems.

-## Standard Install
+## Standard Installation

 GriSPy is available at [PyPI](https://pypi.org/project/grispy/).
-You can install it via the pip command:
+You can install it via the pip command

         $ pip install grispy

 ## Development Install

-1. Clone this repo and then inside the local directory
+Clone this repo and then inside the local directory execute
-2. Execute

         $ pip install -e .